-The Professional Dairy Managers of Pennsylvania, Pennsylvania Dairymen’s Association and Center for Dairy Excellence Foundation of Pennsylvania offer $3,000 grants for farms and students to participate in a 10-12 week on-farm internship program, intended to provide on-farm learning experiences to the next generation of dairy managers in Pennsylvania.
+The Professional Dairy Managers of Pennsylvania, Pennsylvania Dairymen’s Association, and Center for Dairy Excellence Foundation of Pennsylvania offer $3,000 grants to students who participate in a 10-12 week on-farm internship program.
+This program provides on-farm learning experiences to the next generation of dairy professionals and managers in Pennsylvania.

 To qualify for the internship:

 - Farms: may be located within or outside of Pennsylvania, but producers must agree to provide the intern with exposure to all aspects of a successful, progressive dairy operation.
 Read more about Farm Expectations.

 - Students: must attend a Pennsylvania university, a Pennsylvania resident attending an out-of-state school or a recently-graduated Pennsylvania resident with an interest in dairy production.
 Preference is given to upperclassmen undergraduates.
 Read more about Intern Expectations.

 For host farms who have participated in the past and want to apply again, please CLICK HERE to complete the shorter application form.

 Have questions about the on-farm internship program?
 Contact Michelle Shearer.

 Congratulations to our 2023 on-farm interns for a successful summer experience!
 Check out how this internship impacted their career goals:

 The internship was really enjoyable.
 It was fun to learn a lot of new things, especially with the herdsman.
 I think I am more well-rounded because I tried to get as many new skills under my belt as possible.
 I always tried to learn something new every day while I was there,